 My Facebook feed is filled with posts in the days leading up to Thanksgiving lamenting the 82 °F California weather.
 For friends and family back home, the typical Indian Summer is taking the cozy, autumn festiveness away from the picturesque season most Americans associate with their beloved holiday: crisp, slightly chilly afternoon touch-football games; apple-picking in flannel shirts; snuggling up near the fireplace with – God forbid – a pumpkin spiced latte.
-In Bratislava, my home now for what’s nearing on two years, the brisk jesenný weather screams out for a fall holiday and the smell of roast turkey, too much wine and stuffing, and the company of beloved friends.
+In Bratislava, my home now for what’s nearing on three years, the brisk jesenný weather screams out for a fall holiday and the smell of roast turkey, too much wine and stuffing, and the company of beloved friends.
 This year, it dawned on me, I needed a touch of American tradition.
 This year, damn it, I would host a Thanksgiving but better.
 One where the friends who helped me transform a foreign country into a home can celebrate and share thanks for the important things in life.
 A Friendsgiving!

 An American Immigrant